New way to pay for organic

 Every little bit(coin) helps

-Until recently, food producers who wanted to reach a wide customer-base directly have had to allow the use of credit cards, but these come with a hefty 3% transaction fee – and it’s the producer who foots the bill.
+Until recently, food producers who wanted to reach a wide customer-base directly have had to allow the use of credit cards, but these come with a hefty 3 percent transaction fee – and it’s the producer who foots the bill.

 Bitcoins, on the other hand, offer a no-fee, risk-free, deregulated framework for transactions: there is no transaction payment, no middleman (such as a bank) to contend with and customers don’t need to carry cash around with them.
 It’s liberating and empowering for buyers and sellers alike.